hyperledger-labs/blockchain-carbon-accounting/secure-identities/vault-identity/README.md

 }
 ```

-2. Generate Token From user/pass : use `POST api/v1/token`
+2. Generate Token from the user/password above: use `POST api/v1/token`

 Input :